-Once accepted to the FNP Graduate Certificate program, students will receive instructions for submission of the following requirements1:
+Once admitted to the PMH-NP Graduate Certificate program, students will receive instructions for submission of the following requirements1:

-- Documentation of continuous current certification in cardiopulmonary resuscitation (CPR) for adults, infants, and children; - Evidence of satisfactory health status, including immunity to chicken pox, rubella, rubeola, and hepatitis A and B (by titer); documentation of Tdap (tetanus, diphtheria, pertussis) immunization within the past 10 years; annual PPD skin test or health examination indicating freedom from active tuberculosis; documentation of an annual HIV test (results not required); and - The results of the SON-sanctioned national level criminal background check. - 1 The above requirements may change based on the demands of clinical facilities.
+- Documentation of continuous current certification in cardiopulmonary resuscitation (CPR) for adults, infants and children. - Evidence of satisfactory health status, including immunity to chicken pox, rubella, rubeola, and hepatitis A and B (by titer); documentation of Tdap (tetanus, diphtheria, pertussis) immunization within the past 10 years; annual PPD skin test or health examination indicating freedom from active tuberculosis; documentation of an annual HIV test (results not required); and - Results of the SON-sanctioned national-level criminal background sheet.

+1 The above requirements may change based on the demands of clinical facilities.
 Please check with the SON for the most recent list of requirements.

 Students are required to provide their own transportation to clinical sites.
-They are also responsible for their portion of the cost of audio conferencing.
+They are also responsible for their portion of the cost of audio-conferencing.
 Students must have access to a personal computer and reasonable Internet connectivity.
 Prior to entry into the nursing program, students are expected to have graduate-level writing and American Psychological Association (APA) referencing skills, as well as basic computer and typing skills, for example:

-- Word processing, - Sending and receiving e-mail with attachments, - Accessing and navigating the Internet/World Wide Web, and - Basic understanding of hardware, software, and operating systems.
+- · Word processing, - Sending and receiving e-mail with attachments, - Accessing and navigating the Internet/World Wide Web, - Basic understanding of hardware, software and operating systems.

-FNP Clinical Requirements
+PMH-NP Clinical Requirements